A Convolution Bound Implies Tolerance to Time-variations and Unmodelled Dynamics: Applications

 In \cite{scl17} the case of ${\cal S} $ being convex is considered.
 An adaptive controller is designed based on the ideal projection algorithm, and it is proven that a convolution bound is provided.
 In that paper this is leveraged to prove a degree of tolerance to time-variation and unmodelled dynamics, though the results there are not quite as strong as those provided by Theorems 1--3.

 Now we turn to the more general case of ${\cal S} $ not convex.
-This was considered in \cite{cdc18} and a convolution bound was proven, but nothing was proven about robustness to time-variation and to unmodelled dynamics.
+This was considered in \cite{cdc18} and a convolution bound was proven\footnote{Technically speaking, the bound \eqref{conv_v1} was only proven for $t\geq \tau = t_0 $.
+However, since the controller is time-invariant, the extension to $t\geq\tau\geq t_0 $ follows immediately.}, but nothing was proven about robustness to time-variation and to unmodelled dynamics.
 Here we will show that the controller proposed there fits into the framework of this paper, so that Theorems 1--3 can be applied.
 In this case, it is proven in \cite{cdc18} that ${\cal S}$ can be covered by two convex and compact sets ${\cal S}_1 $ and ${\cal S}_2 $ so that, for every $

 \in {\cal S}_1 \cup {\cal S}_2 $ we have that $b\neq0 $.
 To proceed, we use two parameter estimators---one for ${\cal S}_1 $ and one for ${\cal S}_2 $---and then use a switching adaptive controller to switch between the estimates as necessary.
 For each $i\in \{1,2\} $ and given an estimate $\hat\theta_i(t)$ at time $t>t_0$, we have a prediction error of